 in Antibes, France of course.

-Orienteering: My 19 year old son, who's really good at this got me going late summer 07.
+Orienteering: My then 16 year old son, who's really good at this got me going late summer 07.
 And boy was that fun!
 Now nibbling at cycling time on Sundays.
 Best thing is that I get to see (really close no less) completely different nature each Sunday while racing fellow lost/not-so-lost compatriots.
-Gonna be more of this.
+Gonna be more of this, but with relocation still have to find a local club though.

 Snowboarding: A favourite that I started about 15 years ago.
 Not much rails and pipes and big jumps though...